 - 1 white onion sliced

 - 1 leek diced and cleaned

 - 4 tbs soy sauce

 - 2 tbs sesame oil

 - 2 tbs maple syrup

-- 3 tbs cup of veggie broth
+- 3 tbs vegetable broth

-- 1 tsp smoked paprika
+- 1 teaspoon smoked paprika

-- 1 tsp garlic powder
+- 1 teaspoon garlic powder